 above, that gave onto the courtyard.
 At that moment a Persian

-prince, a grandson of Fath-‘Alí Sháh, arrived at the house.
+prince, a grandson of Fatḥ-‘Alí Sháh, arrived at the house.
 The

 prince said to him, “Who are you?”
 Ismu’lláh answered, “I am

 a servant of this Threshhold.
 I am one of the keepers of this